S

 on lp In 1003 (1963)

 Adapted by Rod McKuen from Jacques Brel's 1961 composition "Le Moribond" ("The Dying Man").
 McKuen sent out test pressings of the In label lp in hopes of getting other artists to record his songs and to gather quotes for the album jacket.
-Years later Terry Jacks was unsuccessful getting the Beach Boys to cut "Seasons," so he did it himself.
+Years later Terry Jacks produced a version by the Beach Boys.
+The group declined to release it (now available online to hear), so he did "Seasons" himself.
 Rod was on a trip to Mexico at the time and, upon his return to the States, was pleasantly surprised to find Jacks' record at the top of the charts.

 art